gwillz/metalsmith-parked/README.md

 Metalsmith Parked
 =================

-A crude solution for processing parked pages in Metalsmith.
+A cheap solution for parked pages in Metalsmith, without having to maintain a separate build script.

 The plugin replaces the index file with a provided alternative `parked.html`.
 It will also clean out any other pages that you don't want the parked site to see.

-It's not really a plugin, just poke it in the `build()` callback.

 ## Defaults